Ancient

 The Aspartame Reckoning

-A landmark study published in Cell Metabolism in 2025 provided the most comprehensive mechanistic evidence yet that aspartame — the most widely consumed artificial sweetener in the world — is not biologically inert.
-The study demonstrated insulin release via vagus nerve activation and promotion of atherosclerotic plaque formation in both rodent and primate models.
-Combined with the WHO's 2023 IARC classification of aspartame as a Group 2B possible carcinogen, the scientific community began a serious reckoning with the chemical sweetener industry's foundational assumptions.
-The case for a genuinely safe, natural alternative had never been stronger.
+A landmark study in Cell Metabolism demonstrated that aspartame triggers insulin release via vagus nerve activation and promotes atherosclerotic plaque formation in both rodent and primate models.
+Combined with the WHO's 2023 IARC classification of aspartame as a Group 2B possible carcinogen, the case for a genuinely safe, natural alternative had never been stronger.

 2026